inginerie-software-22-23/proiect-inginerie-software-mandat/README.md

 -   Location(only for face-to-face sessions)
 -   Rating(of the mentor)

-Both the student and the mentors will have their own profiles.
+📷 Both the student and the mentors will have their own profiles.
 The main attributes of a profile is the rating and the description.
-The rating will determined based on the history of each individual on this platform.
+📊 The rating will determined based on the history of each individual on this platform.

 The student will make a request to be added to the mentor's tutoring list.
 The mentor will then have the ability to accept or reject the student.

-Once the mentor accepts the student's request, he/she will send his/her schedule to the student.
-The student will not be allowed to reserve a timeslot for the session with less than two days in advance.
+📅 Once the mentor accepts the student's request, he/she will send his/her schedule to the student.

-The tutoring sessions can be online or face-to-face.
+🚫 The student will not be allowed to reserve a timeslot for the session with less than two days in advance.

-After both parties have agreed to go further with the process.
+The tutoring sessions can be _online_ 📺 or _face-to-face_ 👬.

-Weekly the mentor will update his/her schedule, his/her students will then have the ability to choose a timeslot in which they want to have their tutoring hours.
+After both parties have agreed to go further with the process.👍 Weekly the mentor will update his/her schedule, his/her students will then have the ability to choose a timeslot in which they want to have their tutoring hours.

 There will also be the ability to set a recurring timeslot, for the students who want to have the same timeslot weekly.